angular-wizard/angular-wizard/README.md

 * You can click in any completed step to go back to that step.
 You can't click in the current step nor in the future ones unless you've already completed a future step before (for example in EditMode all steps are completed by default)

 All of those colors are variables in the `angular-wizard.less`.
 You can easily change them by changing the colors in that file

+# Contributors

+@sebazelonka helped me with all fo the styles of the Wizard.

 # Releases Notes
 Releases notes are together with releases in GitHub at: https://github.com/mgonto/angular-wizard/releases